SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 There are different approaches to using conda to install software:
 - If a conda package already exists for the software package:
-  - Install package(s) and all dependencies with conda, often with a single command
+  - Install package(s) and all dependencies with conda, often with a single command.
 - If the software is does not have a conda package (yet):
-  - Install dependencies with conda and then setup/compile program while your conda environment is activated
+  - Install dependencies with conda and then setup/compile program while your conda environment is activated.
-  - If it's a Python program without a conda package, use `pip` to install
+  - If it's a Python program without a conda package, use `pip` to install.

 We'll start with installing programs when there's already a conda package available.